syi0808/pubm/README.md

-  --no-release-draft          Skip creating a GitHub release draft -t, --tag <name>            Publish under a specific dist-tag (default: latest) -c, --contents <path>       Subdirectory to publish --no-save-token             Do not save jsr tokens (requested for every run) --registry <...registries>  Target registries for publish
+  --no-release-draft          Skip creating a GitHub release draft -t, --tag <name>            Publish under a specific dist-tag (default: latest) -c, --contents <path>       Subdirectory to publish --no-save-token             Do not save jsr tokens (request the token each time) --registry <...registries>  Target registries for publish
         registry can be npm | jsr | https://url.for.private-registries (default: npm,jsr)
   -h, --help                  Display this message